Table of contents

 Bottom Line

-However, its inward-sloping walls limit headroom, making the interior feel a bit cramped for two.
-And, you’ll pay a little more for this tent, but its durability and versatility are worth the premium price tag.
+This might not be the best option for the ultralight backpacker looking to shed every ounce, but it’s perfect for a pair that can split the weight.
+You’ll pay a little more for this tent, but its durability and versatility are worth the premium price tag.
 This tent remains a top choice for those seeking a robust, weather-resistant shelter with solid value.

 Quick Specs